CR-HSDC/School_District_Analysis/Readme.md

 # PyCity Schools District Analysis

 ## **Overview of PyCity School District Analysis**
-The purpose of the PyCitySchools district analysis was to assess to analyze school performance of PyCity districts.
+The purpose of the PyCitySchools district analysis was to assess and analyze school performance of PyCity districts.
 Irregularities were observed among the Ninth Grade results for Thomas High School, and so these results were removed from the analysis.
 Schools were assessed in the following areas:

 *  Top five performing schools based upon overall passing rates
 *  Bottom five performing schools based upon overall passing rates